-A: Except as provided in the Business Corporations Act, Ontario, each question brought before the meeting is determined by the votes cast on the question.
-In the case of equal votes, the Chairman of the meeting is entitled to a second or casting vote.
+A: Except as provided in the Ontario Business Corporations Act, each question brought before the meeting is determined by the votes cast on the question.

-O: Who counts the votes?
+Q: Who counts the votes?

 A: The Corporation's transfer agent, Computershare Investor Services Inc., counts and tabulates the proxies.
 This is done independently of the Corporation to preserve the confidentiality of individual shareholder votes.
 Proxies are referred to the Corporation only in cases where a shareholder clearly intends to communicate with management or when it is necessary to do so to meet the requirements of applicable law.